Mixing Trazodone and Alcohol

 Trazodone works by increasing the amount of the chemical serotonin in the brain, which helps manage the symptoms of depression.
 It inhibits the reuptake of serotonin and blocks the histamine and alpha-1-adrenergic receptors.
 It also induces significant changes in 5-HT presynaptic receptor adrenoreceptors.
 Trazodone can also be used to treat insomnia, schizophrenia, and anxiety.
 Research has shown that Trazodone improves apnea and hypopnea episodes in patients with obstructive sleep apnea (OSA), and the drug does not exacerbate hypoxemic attacks.

 Trazodone administration is via the oral route.
 It may be taken after meals to decrease postural hypotension and lightheadedness.
 Trazodone may be available as immediate-release (IR) tablets, prolonged-release tablets, and in some cases, injection and oral drops solutions.
-It can take one to two weeks before Trazodone starts to work, but maybe four to six weeks before you feel the full benefit.
+It can take one to two weeks before Trazodone starts to work, but four to six weeks before you feel the full benefit.

 Trazodone and Alcohol Interaction